This page was reviewed under our medical and editorial policy by

 The behavioral health services we offer include those listed below.

 Depression and anxiety are among the most common mental health challenges experienced by cancer patients.
 City of Hope psychiatrists and psychiatric nurse practitioners are trained and experienced in conducting emotional assessments and identifying and explaining your treatment options, including counseling and/or medication.
-City of Hope psychiatric providers collaborate with other members of your care team as part of our integrative approach to cancer care.
+City of Hope psychiatric providers collaborate with other members of your care team as part of our comprehensive approach to cancer care.

 Cognitive behavioral therapy is a form of behavioral therapy designed to help patients transform negative or distressing emotions, such as fear, anger and sadness, into more empowering responses.
 This approach aims to help patients identify feelings and beliefs about significant events in their lives, discern whether their perspective is helpful or not, and choose new thoughts intended to reduce distress and accompanying side effects.
 Cognitive behavioral therapy techniques have been shown to help patients manage and reduce pain, anxiety, insomnia, negative body image, depression and sexual intimacy challenges.